ipfabric/docs/docs/support/known_issues/Vendors/checkpoint.md

 4. If you have VSX firewall in your network, you have to set **Virtual-System** feature to **Read-Write** (we call `set virtual-system \<ID>` to switch to proper virtual system).
 This allows IPF just to change context and can’t be used for anything else.

 5. Assign the role to the user used for IPF discovery

 !!! info

-	\* Currently, not all the features are needed for IPF.
+    Not all the features are needed for IPF.
 But as we will add support of new features, it can change.
-List of currently required features for minimal working setup (IPF 4.0, Gaia R81): *Advanced VRRP, ARP, BGP, Cluster, Display Configuration, Domain Name, Host Name, Management Interface, Netflow Export, Network Interfaces, Network Management, NTP, OSPF, Route, Routing Monitor, SNMP, System Configuration, Virtual-System, VRRP, VSX*
+List of currently required features for minimal working setup (IPF 4.0, Gaia R81):

+    > Advanced VRRP, ARP, BGP, Cluster, Display Configuration, Domain Name, Host Name, Management Interface, Netflow Export, Network Interfaces, Network Management, NTP, OSPF, Route, Routing Monitor, SNMP, System Configuration, Virtual-System, VRRP, VSX.
-	Find the list of features with corresponding commands in the official [Check Point documentation](https://sc1.checkpoint.com/documents/R81/WebAdminGuides/E
-	N/CP_R81_Gaia_AdminGuide/Topics-GAG/Roles-Available-Features.htm?tocpath=User%20Management%7CRoles%7C_____3)